suekim59/suekim59/README.md

 ## Work Experience 👯

-- Working as a *full stack Developer* at Pengtai Korea.
+- Working as a Developer at Pengtai Korea.
     - Developing data management platform(DMP) for Samsung Electronics.
+    - Developing advertising solutions for system automation
     - PHP, Python, Vue.js, Mysql, Redis
     - Github
     - AWS Lightsail
-    - Linux, shell, Vim
+    - Linux, shell, Vim, Crontab

 - Worked as a *Backend Developer* at Stuck On Inc.
     - Built a prototype of an app for delivery and in-store menus
-    - Spring boot, Java, Node.js, Gradle, Mybatis, Mysql,
+    - Spring boot, Java, Gradle, Mybatis, Mysql
     - Jira, Slack, Github
     - Godaddy, Heroku